 For example, remote VR museum experiences must be realistic and impressive enough to promote a museum or gallery but not to the extent of replacing a tour of the physical premises.

-On the premises, the technology must enhance the narrative and support educational objectives but not distract the visitors.
-Employees may need clarification about their role in the changing museum environments or worry about losing their jobs to ‘virtual guides.’
+Employees may also need clarification about their role in the changing museum environments or worry about losing their jobs to ‘virtual guides.’

 Summing Up

-If you have ideas for utilizing VR and AR for cultural, educational, entertainment, or any other purposes, please feel free to share them with Onix.
-Our VR development services can bring your vision to life, whether in virtual or augmented reality.
+If you have ideas for utilizing VR and AR for cultural, educational, entertainment, marketing, or any other purposes, please feel free to share them with Onix.
+We can make your dreams a reality – virtual or augmented.

 FAQ